jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

     - Autocomplete
 - Custom scoring : by default, search results sorted by relevance.
 Calculated based on a term-frequency/inverse-document-frequency (TF/IDF) algorithm.
 - Synonym Maps
+- Parallel indexing : If you partition your data, you can create multiple indexer-data-source combinations that pull from each data source and write to the same search index.
+Because each indexer is distinct, you can run them at the same time, populating a search index more quickly than if you ran them sequentially : https://learn.microsoft.com/en-us/azure/search/search-howto-large-index#run-indexers-in-parallel

 ### [Knwoledge Mining with Cognitive Search](https://learn.microsoft.com/en-us/training/paths/implement-knowledge-mining-azure-cognitive-search/)
 - Implement custom skills as web-hosted services (such as Azure Functions) that support the required interface.